obartra/3d/projects/chess/README.md

 ### Call to Action

-Thank you for taking the time to read about the Differently-abled Chess Set.
-If you have any questions or feedback, please reach out.
+Thank you for taking the time to read about the Differently-Abled Chess Set.

+I’d love to hear your thoughts and suggestions.
+Please feel free to open a PR if you want to make any contributions: [GitHub PRs](https://github.com/obartra/3d/compare).